Charles Ferdinand, Prince of Capua

-Prince Charles of the Two Sicilies, Prince of Capua (Full Italian name: Carlo Ferdinando, Principe di Borbone delle Due Sicilie, Principe di Capua) (10 November 1811 – 22 April 1862 in Turin, Kingdom of Italy) was the second son of Francis I of the Two Sicilies and his second wife Maria Isabella of Spain.
+Prince Charles of the Two Sicilies, Prince of Capua (Full Italian name: Carlo Ferdinando, Principe di Borbone delle Due Sicilie, Principe di Capua) (10 November 1811 – 22 April 1862 in Turin, Kingdom of Italy) was the second son of Francis I of the Two Sicilies and his second wife, Maria Isabella of Spain.
 He contracted a morganatic marriage in 1836 and had to live for the rest of his life in exile.

 Early life

-Charles was second-eldest son of Francis I of the Two Sicilies and his second wife Maria Isabella of Spain.
-Frivolous and more outgoing than his eldest brother King Ferdinand II, he was his parents' favorite.
-Ferdinand II resented this fact and the relationship between the two brothers was strained.
-At age nineteen he was named Vice-Admiral.
-Between March and June 1829, the Neapolitan government put forward his candidature to the Greek throne, which fell through due to Metternich's opposition.
+Charles was the second-eldest son of Francis I of the Two Sicilies and his second wife Maria Isabella of Spain.
+Frivolous and more outgoing than his eldest brother, King Ferdinand II, he was his parents' favorite.
+Ferdinand II resented that fact, and the relationship between the two brothers was strained.

+At age 19, Charles was named Vice-Admiral.
+Between March and June 1829, the Neapolitan government put forward his candidature to the Greek throne, which fell through by Metternich's opposition.
 In 1831 he was a candidate to become King of Belgium.
-In his youth, the Prince of Capua displayed a restless behavior and a weakness for pretty women.
-As his brother had yet to produce children, Carlo held a high position at court as heir presumptive to the crown until 1836.
+In his youth, the Prince of Capua displayed a restless behaviour and a weakness for pretty women.
+As his brother had yet to produce children, Charles held a high position at court as heir presumptive to the crown until 1836.

-During the winter of 1835, the Prince of Capua fell in love with Penelope Smyth, younger daughter of Grice Smyth Esquire of Ballynatray (1762-1816) Co.
+During the winter of 1835, the Prince of Capua fell in love with Penelope Smyth, the younger daughter of Grice Smyth (1762-1816), Esquire of Ballynatray House, Co.
 Waterford, Ireland, and sister of Sir John Rowland Smyth, a beautiful Anglo-Irish woman visiting Naples.
-Ferdinand II forbade their union as it would be a morganatic marriage.
+Ferdinand II forbade their union, as it would be a morganatic marriage.
 On 12 January 1836 the couple eloped.
-Ferdinand II forfeited his brother's income, denounced Charles' departure as illegal and tried to prevent the marriage.
+Ferdinand II forfeited his brother's income, denounced Charles's departure as illegal and tried to prevent the marriage.